secondparty/dipper/README.md

 ### Scalars

-Dipper supports both literal and folding scalar values.

 ```yaml
 literal_scalar: |
   This is a scalar
   that will preserve
   its line breaks.

 folding_scalar: >
   This is a scalar
   that will fold up
   line breaks.
 ```

-> Note: Because we love using YAML with Markdown, literal scalars will not right-trim each line for whitespace, allowing you to define new lines by ending a line with two spaces.

 ### Numbers

-All of the following will be parsed as numbers.

 ```yaml
 integer: 42            # becomes an integer